ThibaultFillion/strengths/documentation/setting_up_initial_conditions.rst

 Changing the species density of a system
 ----------------------------------------

-let us keep the previous example.
+Let us keep the previous example.
 The system is loaded, but now we want to change the density of the species A and B.
 Just changing A and B's density attributes won't change the system state.
 For the change in density to be taken into account, one must also update the default system state: